chopov1/RapidGamePrototyping/AudioSystemProcess/processjournal.md

 ![Alt text](<Screenshot 2023-12-04 205558.png>)

-When it explodes, it destroys itself, so if it was the one to play the sound the sound would be destoryed with it.
+When it explodes, it destroys itself, so if the projectile was the object playing the sound the sound would be destoryed with it.

 Two ways to go about this,  is to use AudioSource.PlaySoundAtPoint() or to spawn another gameobject to handle playing the sound.